 For listeners accustomed to the endlessly new and diverse but ever unified output from Celer, it can feel somewhat difficult to extricate Baquet-Long’s parallel Chubby Wolf project.
-A simplistic view would be to regard it as a solo extension of Celer’s work—after all, her material obviously carries many of the hallmarks of the established Celer sound.
-But on both her previous releases—the EP Meandering Pupa and album L’Histoire—a notably different sound, i feel, emerges; one that might be described as more focussed and intense, more austere, and certainly more demanding (which is not to suggest Celer’s music lacks these qualities; far from it).
+A simplistic view would be to regard it as a solo extension of Celer’s work; after all, her material obviously carries many of the hallmarks of the established Celer sound.
+But on both her previous releases – the EP Meandering Pupa and album L’Histoire – a notably different sound emerges, one that might be described as more focused and intense, more austere, and certainly more demanding.
 Indeed, both these releases, with their firm sense of patience and restraint, and the resultant cool, aloof textures, are in fact a world away from most Celer, really akin only to their great anomaly, Sieline.
 Baquet-Long is clearly an independent force to be reckoned with on her own terms.

 Ornitheology, however, is the first Chubby Wolf release to acknowledge and assimilate the warmer musical climes inhabited by Celer; it’s fitting, therefore, that the work is dedicated to husband Will.
 The latter track, “Phantasmagoria Of Nothingness (Prey To Our Emotions)”, is something of a hybrid; the austerity remains in the narrow dynamic range and minimal activity—exhibited most emphatically in the droning pitch (C) that sits in the foreground for much of the track’s duration.
 However, this note is drenched in a gentle, drifting fog that prevents it from becoming irritatingly persistent, muting it and causing the surface to ripple and undulate.
 The effect is disconcerting: too warm to be ascetic, too cool to be ecstatic; the music hypnotises, confounding attempts to ‘place’ it, and the more i’ve listened to it, the more i’ve realised one needs to embrace the uncertainty. i’ll admit i was initially not so keen on this track, but it’s slowly (and completely) won me over, in no small part due to its reluctance to do precisely that.